cosmos/cosmos-sdk/x/gov/atlas/atlas-v0.41.x.md

       }
   ```

-4. Add the <module_name> keeper to your apps struct.
+4. Add the gov keeper to your apps struct.

   ```go
     type app struct {